polydbms/xdbc-sigmod-ari/Readme.md

 XDBC consists of multiple repositories covering the cross-system functionality.
 For the reproducibility experiments the following repositories will be cloned and used :

-- [`xdbc-client`](https://github.com/polydbms/xdbc-client) Client-side of the application initiating data transfers.
+- [`xdbc-client`](https://github.com/polydbms/xdbc-client) Client-side module, for loading data into the target system.
-- [`xdbc-server`](https://github.com/polydbms/xdbc-server) Server-side providing the requested datasets to different data systems.
+- [`xdbc-server`](https://github.com/polydbms/xdbc-server) Server-side module, for extracting the data from the source system.
-- [`xdbc-python`](https://github.com/polydbms/xdbc-python) Python bindings for XDBC with pandas integration.
+- [`xdbc-python`](https://github.com/polydbms/xdbc-python) Python bindings for loading data into Pandas (through pybind).
-- [`xdbc-spark`](https://github.com/polydbms/xdbc-spark) Apache Spark integration for XDBC.
+- [`xdbc-spark`](https://github.com/polydbms/xdbc-spark) Spark bindings, for loading data into a Spark RDD (through a custom DataSource with JNI).
-- [`pg_xdbc_fdw`](https://github.com/polydbms/pg_xdbc_fdw) Foreign Data Wrapper for PostgreSQL to enable interaction with XDBC.
+- [`pg_xdbc_fdw`](https://github.com/polydbms/pg_xdbc_fdw) PostgreSQL Foreign Data Wrapper, for loading data into a table.